What is wood floor sanding?

 The more expensive, but also the longer lasting method is to seal with timber fillets that are cut to size and glued into position.
 As fillets move with the boards during seasonal expansion of the wood, this repairing method can have your floor filling last for decades.

 Wood floor sanding

-This is usually also done in stages – a coarse grade sand paper is used to strip away old sealant and paint, then a finer grade sanding papers, to give the floor a smooth and even finish and prepare the floor for sealing.
-With the professional machinery we use, sanding is nearly dust-free.
+This is the main procedure which done in couple stages – a coarse grade sand paper is used to strip away old sealant and paint, then a finer grade sanding papers, to give the floor a smooth and even finish and prepare the floor for sealing.
+We use professional floor sander machinery and equipment, thus the sanding is nearly dust-free.
 Which compared to the old belt driven sanders is a great plus for the homeowners.

 Whether you chose to stain the floor or not, it will require finishing with a protective sealant.
 This also comes in different choices – varnish or oil.

 Varnish (laquer) is usually applied on heavily used floors, as it is a durable sealant.
 However, since modern varnish is made of polyurethane (which is, basically, liquid plastic).
 Based on the floor traffic the laquer may eventually crack or peel our team is doing their best to prevent that.